Declarative Specifications (Spec)

 Open the URL of the Fission router service suffixed by the name of route at which form function is exposed.
-For more details on getting the address of Fission router please check the link
+For more details on getting the address of Fission router please check the link.

 You can enter two number and operator and see the results.
 Currently this function only supports addition and subtraction.

-(If you don’t know the address of the Fission router, you can find it
+(If you don’t know the address of the Fission router, you can find it with kubectl:

 kubectl -n fission get service router.)

 Let’s try modifying a function: let’s change the

 ... elif operator == '*': result = num_1 * num_2 ...